 Discharge from Bankruptcy

-Discharge from bankruptcy normally happens automatically after 12 months.
-After this you are no longer a bankrupt person.
+Discharge from bankruptcy usually happens automatically after 12 months.
+You are then no longer a bankrupt person.

 - What does discharge from bankruptcy mean?

 - Can your Discharge be suspended?

 Want help to go bankrupt?
 Give us a call (0800 044 3194) or complete the form below to speak to one of our experts